 The AAUW Alumnae Recognition Award

-The AAUW Alumnae Recognition Award honors a past recipient of an AAUW fellowship or grant who has attained outstanding success and national or international distinction as a result of her AAUW award in her chosen profession or life’s work.
-Through this award, AAUW recognizes the accomplishments of an alumna who empowers women and girls and advances the goals of AAUW.
-The award was first given in 2013 and is presented biennially at the AAUW National Convention.
+The AAUW Alumnae Recognition Award honors a past recipient of an AAUW fellowship or grant who has attained outstanding success and distinction in their chosen profession.
+Through this award, which was established in 2013, AAUW also recognizes the accomplishments of alumnae who inspire women and girls and advance our mission of achieving gender equity.

-Academic, award-winning author, expert news commentator, and professor of politics and international affairs at Wake Forest University, Melissa Harris-Perry has covered an impressive range of fields in her career, all grounded in race and gender issues.
-A regular guest on prime-time radio and news programs, Harris-Perry now hosts her own show on MSNBC, where she discusses gender equity, racial issues, politics, and religion.
-She also writes a monthly column for The Nation magazine under the pen name Sister Citizen.
+Melissa Harris-Perry is an award-winning author, expert news commentator and professor of politics and international affairs at Wake Forest University.
 Her books have earned national acclaim, including the 2005 W.E.B.
 DuBois Book Award and the Best Book Award from the Race and Ethnic Politics Section of the American Political Science Association.
-Harris-Perry was a 2001 AAUW American Fellow, and she credits her fellowship for helping her earn tenure.
+Harris-Perry was a 2001–02 AAUW American Fellow.